 4. Low-code and no-code AI are here to stay

-AI engineers need to create codes and algorithms for preparing AI applications.
+Artificial intelligence engineers need to create codes and algorithms for preparing AI applications.

 The scarcity of skilled professionals makes it difficult for companies to implement AI-driven applications successfully.
 Companies, especially SMBs, can't afford to invest money in building and deploying systems.

 Low-code and no-code AI applications are the best solutions to overcome these challenges.
-They provide easy-to-use interfaces along with drag and drop elements to reduce the complexity of the applications.
+They provide easy-to-use interfaces along with drag-and-drop elements to reduce the complexity of the applications.
 Unlike traditional UI, these applications use natural processing language to simplify the workflow.

 Google AutoML and Amazon SageMaker are also no-code applications that you can trust.
 Over time, these platforms may advance to a level where they operate via voice or written instructions.